dotlang/language/README.md

 - You can assign a variable any of it's subtypes (including empty type) variables. if a function expects `f: func()->Shape` you can send a function which returns a Circle, because there are implicitly castable.
 If a function expects `x: Stack<Shape>` you cannot send `Stack<Circle>`.
+- You can embed as many types as you want in your tuple, but the first one will be parent.

 ### Templates